conmeara/pto-planner/docs/architecture/strategy-algorithms.md

 * Total days off = PTO required + leading anchor length (if counted) + trailing anchor length (if counted).
 * Efficiency = `totalDaysOff / ptoRequired`.

-Candidates are discarded if they exceed `maxPTOPerBreak`, fail the `minConsecutiveDaysOff` filter, or exceed the global PTO budget from preferences/remaining balance.
+Candidates are discarded if they exceed `maxConsecutiveDaysOff`, fail the `minConsecutiveDaysOff` filter, or exceed the global PTO budget from preferences/remaining balance.

 ### 3.3 Ranking & Greedy Selection
 * Candidates are sorted according to the chosen `RankingMode`.
 * The optimizer iterates through the sorted list, picking breaks while:
   * They do not overlap previously selected breaks.
   * They obey `minSpacingBetweenBreaks`.
-  * There is still PTO and `maxSuggestions` capacity left.
+  * There is still PTO budget available.
 * Once a break is accepted, its PTO days are added to the final suggestion set and the remaining PTO budget is reduced.

 The output contains the original break ordering (already ranked), flattened PTO dates for the calendar, and derived metrics (total PTO used, total days off, average efficiency, remaining PTO).